Glitch Is Next Stranger Things – Netflix Series Preview

 Fans of Stranger Things have a new series to add to their queues.
 Netflix knows we need a new show worth mooning our friends over, and Australia's Glitch may just be next.

-Glitch, released stateside on October 14, sounds a little like Stranger Things meets The Walking Dead.
+Glitch, released in the UK on October 15, sounds a little like Stranger Things meets The Walking Dead.
 The streaming site describes the show in broad strokes: "A police officer and a doctor face an emotionally charged mystery when six local residents inexplicably return from the dead in peak physical form."

 The six-episode series was picked up by Netflix after airing in Australia in summer 2015, according to The Daily Beast.
 The platform will co-produce the second season and remain the show's streaming home, the Beast reports.